 Your diet and your DNA

-A study into food reinforcement found there’s a genetic component linked to food desire behaviour and a tendency to overeat.
+A study into food reinforcement (links can be found in the references at the bottom of the page) found there’s a genetic component linked to food desire behaviour and a tendency to overeat.
 Among the people in the study, those who were considered obese and had a certain version of a genetic marker related to the DRD2 gene were more likely to try to use food as a reward.

 Basically, this genetic marker influences how the brain uses dopamine (a neurotransmitter relating to rewards and behaviour).
 If you’ve got the genetic marker, it can make you more likely to engage in behaviours that provide immediate rewards, like smoking or overeating.